Joe Moore (politician): Living Wage and Community Business Growth

 Moore gained national renown as a leader in the fight for living wages when he sponsored the landmark 2006 Chicago Big Box Ordinance, which required large retail stores to pay their employees a wage sufficient to keep a family of four out of poverty.
 The ordinance was a precursor to Chicago's minimum wage ordinance, which guarantees all workers in Chicago a wage of at least $13 an hour indexed to inflation.

-Moore has also made it a priority to encourage entrepreneurs to open up new restaurants and businesses in his Ward.
-In 2007 Moore launched an initiative dubbed "follow me on Fridays" in which Moore encourages his constituents to join him at a local restaurant, pub, or festival twice a month after work on a Friday to promote local businesses and entrepreneurs in his Ward.
-The events have grown in popularity and have facilitated a recent surge in private business growth in Roger's Park.
+Moore made it a priority to encourage entrepreneurs to open up new restaurants and businesses in his Ward.
+In 2007, Moore launched an initiative dubbed "Follow Me on Friday" in which Moore encourages his constituents to join him at a local restaurant, pub, or festival twice a month after work on a Friday to promote local businesses and entrepreneurs in his Ward.

 Participatory Budgeting

 Moore became the first elected official in the United States to introduce a democratic budget allocation procedure known as participatory budgeting.
 Each year since 2009, Moore has turned over $1 million of his discretionary capital budget to a process of democratic deliberation and decision-making in which his constituents decide through direct vote how to allocate his budget.
 Moore's participatory budgeting model has since been adopted by eight of his Chicago City Council colleagues, as well as in 16 other U.S. cities, including New York City, Seattle, Boston, San Francisco and Vallejo, California.
 Over the past 9 years the 49th Ward constituents have voted to allocate Moore's discretionary capital budget to a wide array of projects ranging from resurfacing alleys and streets to beautifying the neighborhood through the creation of murals and planting of trees throughout the neighborhood.